Knowing Keyword Research is Great!

-Let’s Take A Walk in The User Shoes
+Let’s Take A Walk in The User’s Shoes

-If you are still confused on how to make one of the best strategies for user intent then this method named “Take a walk in the user’s shoes”.
+If you are still confused about how to make one of the best strategies for user intent then this method is named “Take a walk in the user’s shoes”.

 JuliaEMcCoy says that “To improve the way your content caters to the user intent, walk in your reader’s shoes”